Sustainability: packaging steel closes the circle

 Since 2010, thyssenkrupp Rasselstein has been complying with the regulations of the United States of America that is usually referred to as Dodd-Frank Act (full name: “Dodd-Frank Wall Street Reform and Consumer Protection Act”).
 Section 1502 of the Dodd-Frank Act adopted by the U.S. Securities and Exchange Commission (SEC) require companies who file reports with the SEC to disclose whether the products they manufacture or contract to manufacture contain “conflict minerals” that are "necessary to the functionality or production" of those products.
 “Conflict minerals” contain tantalum, tin, tungsten (and the ores from which they originate) and gold, regardless of where they are sourced, processed or sold.

 thyssenkrupp AG (including all its subsidiary companies) does not file reports with the SEC and therefore has no legislative obligations to comply with the conflict minerals requirements covered in Section 1502 of the Dodd-Frank Act.
-At the same time we recognize the SEC final rule for Section 1502 mandates our direct and indirect customers to undertake due diligence across their global supply chains and we will provide an appropriate level of support to help them in their reporting obligations.
+At the same time we recognize the SEC final rule for Section 1502 mandates our direct and indirect customers to undertake due diligence across their global supply chains.

-thyssenkrupp endeavors to not purchase any material that contains "conflict minerals" which directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
+We at thyssenkrupp endeavor not to purchase any material that contains these "conflict minerals" which directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
 We are implementing reasonable due diligence processes to understand where "conflict minerals" are being used in our products and to determine the source and the origin within our supply chain.
 These actions are based on established frameworks of the Organization for Economic Cooperation and Development (OECD) and from other private sector initiatives.
-Due to the amount of products we provide to our customers and the high complexity of the corresponding supply chains this will be a challenging and ongoing process.
 We are contacting our direct suppliers to increase the transparency of the materials they provide to thyssenkrupp.
 We personally conduct inspections on site, or commission third parties to regularly check the situation at our suppliers.
-We will continue to work closely with customers, suppliers and other stakeholders regarding good practices and feasible solutions.
+We will continue to work closely with customers, suppliers and other stakeholders to secure good practices and feasible solutions.